Bob's records didn't sell, not even with the color shots of his impressive physique.

 Unfortunately, there wasn't much buddy-bonding.
 West and Gordon were coworkers, not buddies, and they both leered at women nearly as often as they fell in love.

 Bob had found his niche: tongue-in-cheek adventure.
 During the next two decades, he was never very far from a tv series: The D.A.
 (1971-72), Assignment Vienna (1972-73), Black Sheep Squadron (1976-78), A Man Called Sloane (1979).
 Although he had time for two buddy-bonding movies with Don Stroud.

 He parodied himself in a series of commercials for Ever-Ready Batteries in the 1980s, daring the viewer to knock a battery off his shoulder (traditionally one starts fights by daring someone to knock a chip off one's shoulder).

 The rumor mill suggested that he was bisexual, and during the 1950s had liaisons with some of the great closeted actors in Hollywood, such as Tab Hunter, Wally Cox, and Rock Hudson.
-Bob denied the rumors, stating to the press "I'm not gay" several times, perhaps not as graciously as he might have, but with nothing like the homophobic outrage of John Travolta or Tom Cruise.
+Bob denied the rumors, stating to the press "I'm not gay" several times.